Applied mathematics and physics in programming of robots (ELE130)

 Written exam and report

 The report documents the work done in the project part.
 The report can be written individually or in the group of maximum 4 students.
 If the report is written in the group, each group participant will get the same grade.
 It is a prerequisite for passing the course that the students demonstrate satisfactory knowledge in physics, mathematics and programming in report form and on exams.The students must present the project work as a presentasjon in order to get a final grade in the subject.There will not be any resit exam of the report.
-Students who wish to take the project part again has to do it next time the course has ordinary teaching.
+Students who wish to take the project part again has to do it during the fall semester.

 Coursework requirements